top of page

 Landfill reduction

-Energy recovery from waste is the conversion of non-recyclable waste materials into usable heat, electricity, or fuel through a variety of processes, including incineration (combustion), gasification, pyrolization, anaerobic digestion and landfill with gas recovery.
+Energy recovery from waste is the conversion of non-recyclable waste materials into usable heat, electricity, or fuel through a variety of processes, including incineration (by burning waste, reducing the solid mass of the original waste by 80–85% and the volume by 95–96%), gasification, pyrolization, anaerobic digestion, and landfill with gas recovery.

-Common technologies for the combustion of municipal solid waste (MSW) include mass burn facilities and refuse derived fuel (RDF), a drop-in low-carbon substitute for fossil fuels.
+Common techs for the combustion of municipal solid waste (MSW) include mass burn facilities & refuse derived fuel (RDF), which is a drop-in low-carbon substitute for fossil fuels.
 Mass burn units burn MSW in a single combustion chamber under conditions of excess air [EPA, 2023].
 RDF systems use mechanical methods to shred incoming MSW, separate out non-combustible materials, and produce a combustible mixture that is suitable as a fuel in a dedicated furnace or as a supplemental fuel in a conventional boiler system (Figure 1).

 Municipal solid waste - MSW

 MSW is a mixture of energy-rich materials such as paper, plastics, yard waste, and products made from wood.
-Typically, this type of waste includes household waste, commercial waste, and demolition or construction waste.
+It consists of everyday items we use and then throw away.
+Typically, this type of waste includes household waste, commercial waste and may also contain demolition and construction waste (construction & demolition debris - C&D).
+Figure 2 and Figure 3 shows the gravimetric composition of MSW in the Region of Central Macedonia (RCM), Greece, and in Brazil, respectively, where organic waste stands out.

 WtE processes represent a better destination for MSW, not only by taking advantage of the energy potential that would be discarded in waste, but also by offering a sanitation solution for large urban centers that do not have the physical capacity to allocate a sanitary landfill close to their territory.